jvuhoang/DTI5125-Capstone/README.md

 **Conversational intake:** Describe symptoms and the chatbot asks follow-up questions to build a structured clinical profile, then estimates the most likely disease category with a confidence score.

-**Literature Q&A:** Ask research questions about any of the six diseases.
-The chatbot retrieves relevant clinical studies and answers using PICOS-structured evidence with citations.
+**Literature Q&A:** Ask research questions about any of the supported diseases.
+The chatbot first presents a structured clinical summary drawn from its knowledge base, then appends supporting evidence retrieved from the PubMed abstract corpus with compact citations.

 **Example questions:**
 - "What are the early symptoms of Parkinson's disease?"